wisniewski94/llemonstack/docs/NOTES.md

 - [ ] Configure LiteLLM to use supabase for request logs: https://docs.litellm.ai/docs/observability/supabase_integration
 - [ ] Switch to Open Router for LLM calls
-- [ ] Add skyvern to automate browsers
-- [ ] Update README with instructions on using the n8n-custom-ffmpeg image
-- [ ] Switch to [execa](https://github.com/sindresorhus/execa) for running shell commands if needed
+- [ ] Switch to [execa](https://github.com/sindresorhus/execa) for running shell commands if needed on Windows
-      on Windows
-- [ ] Add log streaming
-- [ ] Create script to populate the supabase and random key.env vars on first install
-  - [ ] Use `openssl rand -base64 64` to generate a random key?
 - [ ] Document how to use podman on mac to enable ollama GPU support

 **Where to Promote:**